dave/wildernessprime/content/expeditions/great-himalaya-trail/navigation-gps.en.md

 #### Post trail update

 This page is out of date.
 After the trek I updated and improved my GPX route files, and I would recommend using the latest version as your primary navigation route.
-You can download the GPX files on the [Trail Notes page](/expeditions/great-himalaya-trail/trail-notes/).
+You can download the GPX files on the [GPS routes page](/expeditions/great-himalaya-trail/gps-routes/).
 Also see the FAQ: [What navigational sources would you recommend?](/expeditions/great-himalaya-trail/faq/#what-navigational-sources-would-you-recommend).

 {{% /card %}}